SECURITIES AND EXCHANGE COMMISSION

 As previously announced, we have reached an agreement in principle with our senior lenders under the Facility Agreement on an amendment of certain key terms.
-This amendment would provide primarily for (i) the prepayment of the next three scheduled principal payments using proceeds from the Second Lien Facility, (ii) revisions to the remaining repayment schedule to reduce the amount of principal payments required prior to maturity, leaving a final principal balance of approximately $100 million to be paid at maturity on December 31, 2022, and (iii) a reset of financial covenant levels together with an extension of our ability to make equity cures through
+This amendment would provide primarily for (i) the prepayment of the next three scheduled principal payments using proceeds from the Second Lien Facility, (ii) revisions to the remaining repayment schedule to reduce the amount of principal payments required prior to maturity, leaving a final principal balance of approximately $100 million to be paid at maturity on December 31, 2022, and (iii) a reset of financial covenant levels together with an extension of our ability to make equity cures through maturity.

 As part of this amendment, we are also finalizing the Second Lien Facility, the proceeds from which would be used to pay down the Facility Agreement and pay in full all amounts outstanding under the bridge financing raised in June 2019.
 The Second Lien Facility is expected to bear payment-in-kind interest at a fixed annual rate of no greater than 14% and warrants to purchase approximately 120 million shares of common stock.
 The warrants are structured to be exercised in cash, providing approximately $50 million of additional potential liquidity to be used towards scheduled principal payments under the Facility Agreement.